Objectives of the Master in Foreign Trade and International Marketing (e-learning)

-The objectives of the module International trade are to understand...
+The objectives of the module international trade are to understand...

-- Globalization and international business:
+- Globalisation and international business

-by customs, the requirements for various documents and how to fill in these documents correctly.
+- The different types of documents used in foreign trade, which documents are usually required by customs, the requirements for various documents and how to fill in these documents correctly.

-- The responsibilities of the exporter and Importer under Incoterms 2010 and how Incoterms are used in International trade transactions.
+- The responsibilities of the exporter and importer under Incoterms 2010 and how Incoterms are used in international trade transactions.

 - The role and functioning of customs and the role of a customs agent.